 In a collaborative study by Illumina with DNA Genotek, the data showed Oragene and Nextera DNA Flex are compatible and offer a solution to direct-to-assay WGS.
 Illumina collected fourteen saliva samples in Oragene self-collection kits (DNA Genotek; Kanata, ON) stored at ambient temperature.
 Thirty (30) µl by volume of Oragene/saliva raw sample was added directly into the Nextera DNA Flex workflow, completely skipping a quantification step.
 All samples were super-saturated exceeding the 100 ng amount, with actual DNA quantities ranging from 174 ng-2084 ng in the 30 µl aliquot.
 Libraries of similar yields were successfully produced with 13% CV, ready for WGS.

-“All this data was developed with the help and collaboration with DNA Genotek.
+“All this data was developed with help and collaboration from DNA Genotek.
 The Oragene tubes are a fantastic technology and they’ve been absolutely critical to us … in developing this particular workflow and getting the high quality data we’ve been able to retrieve.”
 (Joshua Burgess Ph.D., Illumina)

 In the latter half of the presentation, Dr. Iwasiow focused on the attributes of Oragene that make saliva a particularly well-suited source of DNA in sequencing studies.
 The main source of DNA in saliva is the same as that in blood, with ~70% of DNA coming from white blood cells.
 With Oragene kits, the extracted DNA is very high quality and quantity with on average median yield of 48 µg per 2 ml saliva sample.
 Oragene/saliva samples are stable at ambient temperatures and are a painless, non-invasive, and easy collection method that dramatically increases study compliance.
 Since saliva is considered an exempt human specimen, it’s a cost-effective means of shipping a sample in the post without any need for cold chain logistics.
 Finally, and importantly, the bacterial content in Oragene-collected saliva is very low (on average ~11%) and this bacteria is neutralized once collected in Oragene.
 This means any bacteria present in a saliva sample does not grow or degrade the human DNA sample.